zomnium/wp-local-dev/README.md

 - Start the development server as a detached background process: `docker-compose up -d`
 - Turn off your development server, when running in the background: `docker-compose down`
+- Check if your server is running in the background?
+With `docker ps` you can see all running services
 - Development server showing all container logs: `docker-compose up`, exit with `ctrl + c`
 - You can adjust the WordPress database prefix and debug mode from the env configuration file
 - Development server: http://127.0.0.1:8080